 I present to you my own hand cranked, laser cut marble machine.
 These are available to purchase as kits, for self assembly and I intend to run some local workshops for them too.
 The kit includes all the laser cut wooden parts, the nuts and bolts, and enough balls to fill the machine up and spares.

-This kit as available for purchase through my shop http://msraynsford.myshopify.com/products/marble-machine-1
+This kit and assembly instructions are available through my shop http://msraynsford.myshopify.com/products/marble-machine-1

 A long time ago in a blog not so far away (this one actually) I ran a project where I laser cut one item per day for 365 days.
 While I was making the machine triggers and before I'd committed to running my own Donkey Kong machine there was a suggestion that I should be making kits like this to sell on the day.
 I gave it a whirl and failed and if it couldn't be cut in a few days then it was a hindrance to the 365 project so it went on the back burner.

 I recently picked it up again for two reasons, one it's a nice idea and makes a fun toy and secondly I need to investigate ball lifts for the eventual recreation of Donkey Kong.
 In the meantime Michael Henriksen from BustedBricks created this awesome, hand cranked, laser cut, marble machine, which is a great little kit too.

 I don't want to steal his thunder or jump on his bandwagon so if you're only going to buy one kit, buy his, but if you're starting a collection of machines then buy mine aswell.
 (The price is similar for both machines)